 LOUISVILLE, Ky.
 (WDRB) -- Major roads and thoroughfares across Metro Louisville are passable following recent snowfall, but officials continue to urge drivers to use caution while traveling.

-The city's now routes, which include 111 roadways covering approximately 2,750 miles throughout the metro area, have all been plowed at least four times, but many neighborhood streets aren't included.
+The city's snow routes, which include 111 roadways covering approximately 2,750 miles throughout the Metro area, have all been plowed at least four times, but many neighborhood streets aren't included.

 Mayor Craig Greenberg on Tuesday emphasized that not every road in Louisville will be plowed, particularly neighborhood and secondary streets, and he encouraged drivers to slow down and allow extra travel time.